thomasloven/pyplejd/README.md

 `DDDD` is encoded **big**-endian.
 The easiest way to decode this is to ignore the first byte, and only care about the second.
 When sending the command, send the same byte twice.
-That way you get the dim level in the range 0-255 instead of 0-65535, which is easieer to handle.
+That way you get the dim level in the range 0-255 instead of 0-65535, which is easier to handle.

 ### Color temperature `AA 0110 0420 030111 TTTT` (R/W)